-The emerging global market and the future of international business are central issues to our global business and economics programs.
+The emerging global market and the future of international business are central issues to our bachelor's degree in global business and economics.
 Our broad-based curriculum and experiential learning opportunities have direct applications to the global environment, preparing students for a wide range of diverse opportunities in the international sector.

 Building on the University’s liberal arts tradition and mercy mission, our program provides a well-rounded educational experience that emphasizes ethical decision-making and responsible leadership.
 As a result, our graduates emerge as engaged, principled world citizens who are prepared to address global economic issues that concern individuals, firms and nations.